 The Manito Ahbee Festival celebrates Indigenous arts, culture, and music in Winnipeg, Manitoba, Canada.
-The 14th annual festival will be held May 15-19, 2019 and feature the Indigenous Music Awards, Manito Ahbee Pow Wow, Indigenous Music Conference, Indigenous Marketplace and Trade Show, Getting Jiggy With It, Art Challenge, and Youth Education Day.
+The 16th annual festival will be held May 21-23, 2021 and feature the Indigenous Music Awards, Manito Ahbee Pow Wow, Indigenous Marketplace and Trade Show, Getting Jiggy With It, Art Challenge, Youth Education Day and Spirit Visions.

 In the spirit of the Manito Ahbee sacred site, the Festival is a gathering that celebrates Indigenous culture and heritage to unify, educate and inspire.